KaytenTechnology/android-sdk-1/README.md

 ### Access the API

 All data can be accessed via server-side APIs.
-Take a look at the [Beaconinside Developer Hub][dev-hub] for the public Manager and Analytics API reference.
+Take a look at the [Square Metrics Developer Hub][dev-hub] for the public Manager and Analytics API reference.

 ## Support